liferay/clay/next.clayui.com/content/docs/migration/migrate-the-clay-components-from-v2-to-v3.md

 -   removed named exports such as `BarChart` in favor of `type` prop in `data`.
 -   if a ref is provided, its value is the instance of the billboard.js chart.

+## ClayTooltip

+Before, the component was instantiable and will be rendered when `mouseover` an element with `data-title` attribute.
+Now, the component is a React component.

+##